anri-Tvalabeishvili/Stackoverflow-Survey-Analysis/README.md

 # 💻 Analysis of Developer Survey 2019 (stackoverflow)

 In order to learn data analysis, I analyzed "Developer Survey 2019" data, each step of the code is given in the form of comments (in English).
+All functions are accompanied by comments to facilitate an understanding of their function and working principle.
+A small part of the code has no comments, although the functions in these codes are commented on.
+Codes without comment:
+* Work_Analyzed_Data
+* Community_Analyzed_Data

 This repository processes four main types of data: Developer Profile, Technology, Work, Community.